 The scores of the last submission of each team will be displayed on the leader board after the evaluation period ends.
 Whether that is the constrained or unconstrained system (in case you have both), is up to the choice of the team.

 For each team, there is one team member that submits the system.
-Submissions for one team that are made by different people will not be considered.
-A maximum of 10 submissions are allowed per team, but only the final submission will be considered as the team's official submission.
+Submissions for one team that are made by different people will not be considered and only the final submission will be considered as the team's official submission.
+Important: there is as a maximum of 10 submission attempts (i.e. in case something goes wrong wile uploading, there are problems with the file format, etc.), uploading more than 10 submissions is not possibile.

 During development, participants can evaluate their system on the training data (on their local device) by making use of the official scoring script.
 The same scoring script runs on CodaLab to evaluate the submissions.